 Over the years, my wife, Patty, and I have discussed many times the caretaking of Steven, our wonderful son with Down Syndrome.
 Things like: When we die, who becomes his legal guardian?
 Who makes decisions for his well-being?
 Who will continue to care for his body, his mind, and his spirit?

 As we were doing research into group home availability we learned several disturbing things.
-There are thousands people like Steven waiting for placement in a group home in New Jersey alone!!
+There are thousands of people like Steven waiting for placement in a group home in New Jersey alone!
 The high priority list is greater than 4500!
 This number grows every day.
 In 2011, with a goal of placing as many as possible, The Department of Human Services was only able to place 229.
 It’s obvious this problem is far bigger than we ever imagined.

 I’m sure a lot of parents out there like us feel the same way.
 They’re overwhelmed with the reality that their loved one will probably wind up being a “ward of the state” someday, placed with people with entirely different needs so that no one’s needs are actually met.
 If given the choice, what parent would want that?